LOGO

 Government office hour from Mondays to Thursdays is from 8am to 4.15pm but that on Fridays is from 8.30am to 11.30am and then from 2.30pm to 4.45pm.
 On Saturdays the working time is from 8am to 12.45am.
 Sunday is a rest day.
 Banking hours is from 10am to 3pm on weekdays and from 9.30am to 11.30 am on Saturdays.

-Birthday of Seri Paduka Baginda Yang di-Pertuan Agong 05th June
+Birthday of Seri Paduka Baginda Yang Di-Pertuan Agong 4th June (Saturday)

 Malaysian Currency Denomination:-